yukihito23/Exile_Scavenge/README.md

 >	  // Scavenge
 >     ExileClient_object_player_initialize = "Custom\Scavenge\ExileClient_object_player_initialize.sqf";
 >
+>     If you dont have any CfgExileCustomCode entrys yet within your mission then you can also just include the provided CfgExileCustomCode.cpp in your missions description.ext.
+>	  Delete the CfgExileCustomCode class in the main exile confip.cpp if you do so then!
 >
+>
 > 5. Edit the CfgExileScavange.cpp to suit your server.
+>
+>	  Enjoy :)
 >

 ## Thanks and Credits: